17 Perfect Things to Do in Prague in Winter [2024-2025]

 A bunch of visitors and locals alike enjoying the festive atmosphere of the Prague Christmas market on an overcast day in December.
 You can see a large Christmas tree in the Old Town Square and several wooden stalls adorned in lights and evergreen brush foliage.

-Prague in December and early January is peak winter season (Prague empties out again in mid January and Feburary).
+Prague in December and early January is peak winter season, through once mid-January and February rolls around, Prague seriously empties out again and it becomes sedate and peaceful once again.

 Close-up view of fellow travelers in the Old Town Christmas market area with a giant astronomical clock in the background, and foreground shows the Christmas market stalls and Christmas tree in the square.

-There are also smaller markets in Wenceslas Square (Václavské náměstí), Republic Square (Náměstí Republiky), and Peace Square (Náměstí Míru), as well as a few others around the city.
+To avoid crowds but still see some smaller Christmas markets and vendors, there are smaller markets in Wenceslas Square (Václavské Náměstí), Republic Square (Náměstí Republiky), and Peace Square (Náměstí Míru), as well as a few others around the city.

 Explore the magical Prague Castle.